diogocgi/SEC-with-Binary-Hamming-Codes/README.md

 ## Objective

-This project is the first assignment of the Advanced Computer Architecture (ACA) subject directed by professor António Borges.
+This is the first assignment of the Advanced Computer Architecture (ACA) course lectured by professor António Borges.

-The premise of this project was to implement the Hamming code for 1-bit error correction with the triplet [15, 11, 3], where:
+The objective of the project involves the implementation of the Hamming code for 1-bit error correction with the triplet [15, 11, 3], where:
 - n (number of bits of the encoded message) = 15
 - k (number of information bits) = 11
 - d (Hamming distance) = 3.

-The encoder and decoder had to be implemented with the structural modeling style in order to closely simulate and describe the hardware.
+And in order to closely simulate and describe the hardware, the structural modeling style was adopted.

 The module:

-- encoder was implemented with a sequential digital circuit, from the schematics given by the professor
+- encoder is implemented with a sequential digital circuit, from the schematics given by the professor
-- decoder was implemented with a combinatorial digital circuit
+- decoder is implemented with a combinatorial digital circuit

 ## What's included
 ```